Backerds

 ★ "Backerds" is one of the most recognizable old-time pronunciations in Southern/Appalachian speech.
 Writers often use it to give dialogue a mountain flavor. ★

 A long-standing dialect form of "backwards" in British and American English.
-Documented in the Dictionary of American Regional English as chiefly South Midland and Appalachia.
-Preserves older speech patterns brought by Scots-Irish settlers.
+Recorded in regional word lists as chiefly South Midland and Appalachia, preserving older speech patterns brought by Scots-Irish settlers.

 Still heard among older generations and in intentional storytelling.
 Outside the South/Appalachia it’s mostly seen in dialect writing or humor.